fasferraz/eNB/README.md

 You have the capability to use a modem to perform external authentication with USIM.
 The modem needs to support the AT commands AT+CRSM and AT+CSIM.
 You can define the ttyUSBx to use in the options (-u).
-Note: If no modem is used a default KASME and XRES are used (check corresponding valiables inside *session_dict_initialization* function).
+Note: If no modem is used a default KASME and XRES are used (check corresponding variables inside *session_dict_initialization* function).

 I had previously done some experiments with SCTP using the native socket module from python3, but starting a ASN.1 module for S1AP from scratch was a big challenge.
 Fortunately I found some magnificent python modules for ASN.1 and S1AP done by P1 Security that I highly recommend: